SYEDAMISBAH23/AgriScanAI/replit.md

 ## Recent Updates (November 2025)

+### Database Migration (Latest)
+- **PostgreSQL Database Integration**: Migrated from localStorage to PostgreSQL for persistent, user-specific scan history
+- **User Authentication**: Implemented real user accounts with UUID primary keys stored in database
+- **Scan History Per User**: Each user now has their own isolated scan history that persists across devices and browsers
+- **Auto-Registration**: Users are automatically registered on first login with email and password
+- **Password Validation**: Existing users must provide correct password to access their account

+### Earlier Updates
 - **Complete Color Palette Redesign**: Updated to sage green, green, and cream color scheme
 - **Simplified UI**: Removed bright gradients and flashy effects across all pages
 - **Fixed History Page**: Resolved undefined property errors in history card component
 - **About Page Redesign**: Simplified with subdued colors and clean layout
 - **Smooth Scrolling**: Added smooth scroll to scanner section when clicking "Start Scanning" button
 - **Updated Branding**: Changed app title to "AgriScan AI - Organic Produce Detection & Verification System" and updated logo from Leaf to ShieldCheck icon across all pages (home, login, about)
+- **Manual PLU Entry**: Added ability to manually enter PLU codes when not detected in images

 ## User Preferences